FelixAugenstein/cloud-pak-for-data-tutorial-part-ii/README.md

 1. The Pipeline comparison shows different metrics for each pipeline.
 2. Clicking the pipeline name opens the Model Evaluation window for the pipeline.

-Inside the Model Evaluation window, there is a menu on the left that provides more metrics for the pipeline, such as: Confusion Matrix table or Feature Importance graph.
+Inside the Model Evaluation window, there is a menu on the left that provides more metrics for the pipeline, such as: Confusion Matrix table or Feature Importance / summary graph.

 ![Model Evaluation Window](readme_images/model-evaluation-window.png)